Skip to main content

 The Nuances of Confidentiality and Data Privacy

-It is also important to understand that you cannot be required to agree to the sale, exchange, transfer, or other disclosure of your in order to participate in a wellness program or receive an incentive.
+It is also important to understand that you cannot be required to agree to the sale, exchange, transfer, or other disclosure of your health information in order to participate in a wellness program or receive an incentive.
 The ADA places a premium on your right to control who has access to your personal health data.

 • Data Security ∞ Your employer has a legal obligation to ensure that the data collected through a wellness program is stored securely and protected from unauthorized access.